 - Use your network – Reach out to friends, family members, co-workers and neighbors to see if anyone might be interested in your pet and ask them to pass it on to their friends, relatives, and co-workers .
 Email everyone you know and ask them to pass on the email to others.
 Using your network can often result in finding the right home for you pet, keeping your pet out of the shelter and going directly to another home, which is the best thing for your pet.

 - Use social media and other venues to spread the word – Post a picture with a description of your pet on Facebook, local bulletin boards, etc. Ask veterinarians or pet-related businesses if you can post flyers at their facilities.

 This ensures that you are given the time and attention you deserve and we have the space and accommodations your pet deserves.
 It is a tiny price to pay to wait a little bit to save a life.
-By waiting, you are helping by being part of the solution and allowing us to not to have to euthanize for space purposes.
-Please work with us and communicate openly, if you cannot wait then be honest, we know life happens waiting is not always an option, but if you can it could make a world of difference.
-To make an appointment please contact our admissions department at 434-448-0088.
+By waiting, you are helping to be a part of the solution, and allowing us not to euthanize for space purposes.
+Please work with us and communicate openly, if you cannot wait then be honest with us.
+We know life happens and sometimes waiting is not always an option, but if you can it could make a world of difference.
+Our surrender process always starts with filling out this form.
+So, please start there first.